Great Lakes Facts and Information

-- Great Lakes Publications - Documents and reports about the Great Lakes available from Environment Canada (EC).
+- Great Lakes Publications and Archived Publications- Documents and reports about the Great Lakes available from Environment Canada (EC).

 - Data and Science - Links to scientific studies, data sets, Geographic Information Systems and other technical information about the Great Lakes ecosystem.

 - Maps - Maps of the Great Lakes basin produced by EC.